NVIDIA/NeMo/README.md

 <a id="markdown-training-performance-results" name="training-performance-results"></a>
 Training performance: NVIDIA DGX SuperPOD (20 x 8 x A100 80GB for 5B GPT-3 model)

-We measured the throughput of training a 5B parameter GPT-3 model on a DGX SuperPOD using a different number of nodes, and we achieved near-linear scaling.
-For example, when scaling from 1 node to 20 nodes, we achieve 18.51x speedup.
-The table and chart below show the performance results.
+We measured the throughput of training 5B and 175B parameter GPT-3 models on different numbers of DGX nodes, and we achieved near-linear scaling.
+For example, when scaling from 1 node to 20 nodes with a 5B model, we achieve 18.51x speedup.
+When scaling from 16 nodes to 128 nodes with a 175B model, we achieve 6.85x speedup.
+The tables and charts below show the performance results.

 |      |                                 |        |        |        | Nodes  |        |        |        |
 | ---- | ------------------------------- | ------ | ------ | ------ | ------ | ------ | ------ | ------ |